Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Results

 Representative time-series results for one training dataset are shown in Fig.~\ref{fig:response_example}.
 The predicted joint motion and chamber pressures closely follow the measured trajectories throughout the excitation cycle.
 To further examine hysteresis, the corresponding force versus displacement ($x$-$F$) and pressure versus force ($P_f$-$F$, $P_e$-$F$) loops are also shown for each frequency segment in Fig.~\ref{fig:response_example}.

-A small phase lag is observed in the measured pressure signals, which is primarily introduced by the low-pass filtering implemented in the on-board signal conditioning during data acquisition (cutoff frequency 3~Hz).
-This filtering induces a frequency-dependent delay in the measured pressure signals.
-To enable fair visual comparison, the measured pressure signals were temporally aligned with the model predictions by estimating the dominant delay using cross-correlation.
-The estimated delays were approximately 31~ms, 40~ms, and 41~ms for excitation frequencies of 0.5, 1, and 2~Hz, respectively.
-This alignment is applied only for visualization purposes and does not affect model training or quantitative evaluation.
-The corresponding hysteresis loops under different excitation frequencies are also shown, enabling direct comparison between measured and predicted force-displacement and pressure-force relationships.
+The measured pressure signals show phase delay mainly from the 3 Hz on-board low-pass filtering.
+For qualitative visualization in Fig.~\ref{fig:response_example}, measured pressures were time-aligned to model predictions by cross-correlation, with estimated delays of 31, 40, and 41 ms at 0.5, 1, and 2 Hz.
+This alignment was not used for training or quantitative evaluation; the reported $R^2$ values use the original unaligned trajectories and therefore include this delay.

+Forward validation was limited to the 0.5, 1, and 2 Hz excitation range supported by the motor and pressure-regulation hardware.
+The higher error near 2 Hz suggests stronger rate-dependent and bandwidth effects, so broader frequency and velocity validation is left for future work.

-To further examine the learned interaction force, the net joint force $f_\theta(\cdot)$ was evaluated over joint displacement for representative antagonistic air-mass pairs spanning the operating range and for three velocities $\dot{x} \in \{-5,\,0,\,5\}~\mathrm{mm/s}$.
+To further examine the learned scalar force model, $f_\theta(\cdot)$ was evaluated over joint displacement for representative antagonistic air-mass pairs spanning the operating range and for three velocities $\dot{x} \in \{-5,\,0,\,5\}~\mathrm{mm/s}$.
 The resulting force-displacement curves are shown in Fig.~\ref{fig:fnet}.
 Near the neutral configuration, the force-position relationship is approximately linear, with increasing curvature at larger displacements and for asymmetric mass distributions.
 Changing the relative air masses shifts the equilibrium joint position, while increased co-contraction increases the local slope, corresponding to higher effective stiffness.
-Velocity-dependent offsets in the force curves indicate modest hysteresis effects consistent with the loading-unloading behavior of pneumatic artificial muscles.
+Velocity-dependent offsets in the force curves indicate modest hysteresis effects consistent with the loading-unloading behavior of PAMs.